 Figure 1: Boost Buck Structure though the alternator is providing all the power, because of the need for full efficiency.
 The car's alwayson functions like anti-theft system, keyless devices, CAN bus, etc., consume current from the battery continuously, so high efficiency in standby mode is also desired.
 In summary, the power IC is required to have very high efficiency at steady state load, at light load and during standby.
-Boost Buck Structure In order to deal with a large fluctuation of the battery voltage most system engineers will use a twobuck controller with high side stage bus structure, with a boost as pre-regulator (see Fig. 1), this architecture provides a regulated bus for single or multiple buck rails powering various loads like LED lights, MCU, CAN bus, drivers, and displays.
+Boost Buck Structure In order to deal with a large fluc-The ISL78200 is a synchronous tuation of the battery voltage most buck controller with high side system engineers will use a twostage bus structure, with a boost as pre-regulator (see Fig. 1), this architecture provides a regulated bus for single or multiple buck rails powering various loads like LED lights, MCU, CAN bus, drivers, and displays.
 With this twostage approach the boost converter is always running and the efficiency will always suffer.
 To solve this problem Intersil introduces a unique IC that only activates the boost when the output needed is higher than the input.